 Where a choice is specified on any proxy as to the vote on any matter to come before the Annual Meeting, the proxy will be voted in accordance with such specification.
-If no specification is made but the proxy is otherwise properly completed, the shares represented thereby will be voted "for" the election of the director nominees named in this proxy statement, "for" the approval, on an advisory basis, of the compensation of our named executive officers, and "for" the ratification of the appointment of our independent registered public accounting firm.
+If no specification is made but the proxy is otherwise properly completed, the shares represented thereby will be voted "for" the election of the director nominees named in this proxy statement, "for" the approval, on an advisory basis, of the compensation of our named executive officers, for "1 year" with respect to the vote, on an advisory basis, on the frequency of future advisory votes on the compensation of our named executive officers and "for" the ratification of the appointment of our independent registered public accounting firm.
 Any shareholder submitting the accompanying proxy has the right to revoke it by notifying our Corporate Secretary in writing at any time prior to the voting of the proxy.
 A proxy is suspended if the person giving the proxy properly elects to vote in person and attends the Annual Meeting.